Aceh Sultanate: Foundation, rise and trade development

-The sultan from 1589 to 1604 was Alauddin Riayat Shah ibn Firman Shah.
-Internal dissension in the sultanate prevented another powerful sultan from appearing until 1607 when Iskandar Muda came to the position.
+The tenth sultan from 1589 to 1604 was Alauddin Ri'ayat Shah.
+Internal dissension in the sultanate prevented another powerful sultan from appearing until 1607 when his grandson Iskandar Muda came to the position.
 He extended the sultanate's control over most of Sumatra.
-He also conquered Pahang, a tin-producing region of the Malayan Peninsula, and was able to force the sultans of Johor to recognise his overlordship, if temporarily.
+He also conquered Pahang, a tin-producing region of the Malay Peninsula, and was able to force the sultans of Johor to recognise his overlordship, if temporarily.
 During his reign, he created a code of laws known as Adat Meukuta Alam (Adat meaning "customs", or "customary rules").
 The strength of his formidable fleet was brought to an end with a disastrous campaign against Malacca in 1629 when the combined Portuguese and Johor forces managed to destroy all his ships and 19,000 troops according to Portuguese account.
 Aceh's forces were not destroyed, however, as Aceh was able to conquer Kedah within the same year and taking many of its citizens to Aceh.
 The sultan's son-in-law, Iskandar Thani, former prince of Pahang later became his successor.
 During his reign, Aceh focused on internal consolidation and religious unity.

 After the reign of Sultan Iskandar Thani, Aceh was ruled by a series of female sultana.
 Aceh's previous policy of taking hostages from conquered kingdoms' population made them eager to seek independence, the results were Aceh's control weakened while regional rulers gained effective power.
 The sultan ultimately became a largely symbolic title.
 By the 1680s, a Persian visitor could describe a northern Sumatra where "every corner shelters a separate king or governor and all the local rulers maintain themselves independently and do not pay tribute to any higher authority."
+As a result of these internal conflicts and the resurgence of Johor, Aceh transitioned from being the head of the Malay world to focusing inward, adopting a more prominent Acehnese identity.